hapax/hapax.github.io/assets/maximal.md

 If the merchants just want the quickest route, they should also go directly!

-### 1.3.
-Length on a blob<a id="sec-1-3" name="sec-1-3"></a>

-Our observations about candy store visits are sort of obvious, and seemed confined to a flat, two-dimensional plane.
-But the benefit of stating them in an odd way is that we can easily generalise to more interesting situations.
-First, we will think about trip-planning in higher dimensions.
-Then we will understand shortest routes in *curved* spaces.

 #### Higher dimensions

 First, let's imagine that our destinations are located in